This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Dilated indirect ophthalmoscopy may show early damage in your retina.
 A magnifying lens is used to see your retina and other parts of your eye.
-Eyedrops are placed into your eyes to make your pupils larger.
+Eye drops are placed into your eyes to make your pupils larger.

 How is DR treated?

 You may not need treatment if you have mild DR. Healthcare providers will check your eyes regularly to monitor the damage to your retinas.
 If you have severe DR, you may need surgery to slow or stop the disease.
 Laser treatment may slow DR and prevent blindness.
 This treatment shrinks the new blood vessels and seals the areas that have leaks.
 Surgery called a vitrectomy may be done if there is bleeding in the vitreous that does not clear.
 The vitreous is the gel-like material that fills the inside of the eye.

 What can I do to prevent DR?

 - Control your blood sugar.
 Keep your blood sugar levels as close to normal as possible.
 You may need to check your blood sugar levels 3 times each day.

 - Manage your blood pressure and cholesterol.
 Your blood pressure should be 140/90 mmHg or lower.
 You may need lab tests that measure the amount of cholesterol in your blood.
-You may need to make lifestyle changes or take medicines to control your cholesterol.
+You may need to make lifestyle changes and take medicines to control your blood pressure and cholesterol.